OpenSemanticWorld-Packages/opensemantic-python/README.md

 # opensemantic

-> This is the Python namespace package for Python equivalents of world.opensemantic page packages.
+> This is the top-level Python namespace package for libraries with Python models derived from page packages that reside under world.opensemantic.

 A longer description of your project goes here...